Formulas are a powerful feature in Workato, and an essential ingredient for recipes across all integrations and automations.

 Formulas give you the ability to perform arithmetic operations, make comparisons, convert one data type to another, format values, combine or split strings, find and replace patterns, and more.

-The latest updates to the formula mode provides a guided experience to make the experience simpler and faster.
+The latest updates to the formula mode provides a guided experience to make the recipe-building process simpler and faster.
 It also provides tools for power users to have more control and speed when working with advanced application of formulas.

 Guidance to an easier start and quicker success

 With over 100+ formulas to choose from, it can be challenging for anyone to find the right formula for the desired outcome.

 The new guided experience makes it easy to discover the right formula faster.

 Today, our experiences are defined by recommendations.
 The next best movies are suggested on Netflix, the songs we’ll enjoy are recommended on Spotify, and Amazon proposes products that we may want.

 Recommendations equal a better user experience.
 They make it easier and faster for us to discover what we are looking for.
 We have now brought that experience to formulas in Workato:

 These new formula recommendations are based on algorithms that learn from usage data, and make suggestions that are most likely to fit the requirements and context of the recipe.
 In the above example, the .present formula is recommended because validating the amount field by checking existence of a value is the most likely step a user will want to take.

 This significantly increases the likelihood of choosing the right formula quickly.